vote by mail Frequently asked question (faq)

 WHAT IF I CHANGE MY MIND AFTER I SENT AN APPLICATION TO VOTE-BY-MAIL; CAN I VOTE IN PERSON INSTEAD?

 if you have already requested a Vote-by-Mail ballot, the short answer is yes, you can vote in person as soon as Early Voting starts on October 13, 2020.
-The process will be more streamlined if you bring your mail-in ballot with you to your polling place so you can give it to the voting clerk before casting your vote.
+The process will be more streamlined if you bring your mail-in ballot with you to your polling place so you can give it to the voting clerk before casting your vote in person.
 If you don’t have your ballot or never received it, you can still cast a provisional ballot.
 Your vote will be counted once the county determines it never received your mail-in ballot.

 WHEN SHOULD I RECEIVE MY VOTE-BY-MAIL BALLOT FOR THE NOVEMBER 2020 ELECTION?

 Ballots to Vote By Mail should be sent out on or around the first week of October.
 If the Comal County Elections Office (CCEO) receives your application to vote by mail more than 45 days before Election Day, then your ballot must be sent to you at least 30 days before the election.
 IF YOU APPLIED TO VOTE BY MAIL before SEPTEMBER 27TH AND YOU DID NOT RECEIVE YOUR BALLOT TO VOTE BY MAIL BY OCTOBER 10TH, Call the Comal County Elections Office at 830-221-1352.
 If you have any issues, please contact the Comal County Democratic Party Headquarters: 830-620-5739 and we’ll help you to track down your Application and/or your Ballot to Vote-by-Mail.